 We meet June in her most vulnerable state, stuck inside a facility where nothing is familiar, and like a goldfish in a very small bowl, she moves from room to room with little more than a few moments of memory.
 When she wakes up one morning in what is described as a lucid state, as though no time has passed since the she suffered the stroke that put her there, she walks out the door and into a taxi.
 To her dismay, she finds her family estranged and her former business in ruins, and knowing that she has only days before relapsing, she snaps into action, determined to make everything right again.

 This is quite a beautiful movie – one that, despite dealing with sad topics, is quite upbeat.
 Dementia is such a cruel and horrible illness and is often the subject of depressing films, and where titles like The Father, Amour or The Relic present a confronting reality, June Again takes a different tact.
-JJ Winlove isn’t interested in wallowing in sombreness, instead choosing to explore the optimistic theme of precious time.
-And by using June’s awakening as the story’s nucleus, he provides himself ample opportunity for humour.
+Winlove isn’t interested in wallowing in sombreness, instead choosing to explore the optimistic theme of precious time.
+And by using June’s awakening as the story’s nucleus, Winlove provides himself ample opportunity for humour.

 Noni Hazlehurst is a national treasure of Australian film & television with a career that’s approaching fifty-years, and it comes as no surprise that she hands over an effortless turn as June.
 Whether she’s presenting her character in the depths of her dementia, or with absolute clarity and awareness, or in that space between, there is no question that it’s an all-absorbing performance in all facets.
 In fact, the most fascinating moments are those when June is caught between the two states of being, where so much is said within the slightest expressions.